Can I be straight up with you?

 For one, a mobile-friendly website is designed to display well on mobile devices.
 This means the columns, sidebars, and frames can contract so that mobile users can read the content—although, they might scroll sideways from left to right and vice versa, as they access these web pages.

-On the other hand, a responsive website is mobile friendly + adaptive at the same time, it’s designed from scratch to adapt all screen sizes.
+On the other hand, a responsive website is mobile-friendly + adaptive at the same time, it’s designed from scratch to adapt to all screen sizes.

 Take a look at this e-commerce website.
 Can you see how responsive it is on different screen sizes and devices?

 For example, when you view a responsive web page in iPhone 6, the responsive web page will adjust accordingly to the screen, and there will be no need to scroll from left to right to find the hidden elements—because everything on that page will be visible.